tim-band/bletchley/README.md

 described by NSA Suite B for top secret classified material.
 It enables architects to minimise the security risks inherent in these systems.

-Bletchley is implemented for Java currently, but there message format is language agnostic, and ports to other languages are planned.
+Bletchley is implemented for Java currently, but the message format is language agnostic, and ports to other languages are planned.

 [learn more...](doc/introduction.md)